makersacademy/airport_challenge/README.md

 => [#<Plane:0x007f9d64104588 @landed=true>]
 ```

-Weather can be changed by calling :weather method on airport object.
-The weather is sampled at random and can be checked using :current_weather method on airport object.
+Weather can be changed by calling `weather method` on airport object.
+The weather is sampled at random and can be checked using `current_weather` method on airport object.
 75% of the time, the weather will be good enough to land or take off.
 However, this percentage can be changed in the weather module as required.

 Author